dcunited001/dcunited001.github.io/_posts/2018-03-30-semioteleological-revolution-a-sociophysical-phase-change.md

 - when good becomes evil and evil becomes good
   - TODO: sin city imagery
-  - or more realistically: when my good becomes your evil and your good becomes my evil
+  - or more (realistically): when my good becomes your evil and your good becomes my evil
     - adequate converse/inverse etc for the above situation